glennkroegel/pytorch-starlightcurves/notes.md

 - Can even use the method for spectroscopy.
 The non-linear way it gets encoded captures different combnations of elements and will cluster phenomena together.
 - Works as a compression algorithm e.g. Gaia time series have 20k measurements and we can capture most of the information in say 100 numbers.
 - Do prepare the AE interpolation - Bernoulli distribution with p=0.25 and do element-wise product, we keep all the values for the ground truth, forces the model to learn how to understand the dynamics on the signal.
+- At a crossroads where RNNs are being used less in favor of CNNs with attention and positional encodings.
+This is what is used in state of the art NLP models in the form of the transformer architecture.
+- Unevenly spaced, show gaps in measurements

 # Datasets
 - https://www.quora.com/What-are-some-astronomy-datasets-open-to-the-public
 - https://datahub.io/machine-learning/spectrometer : infrared - part of IRAS low resolution Spectrometer Database Source
-- Gaia (used in search for analogs paper) - http://gea.esac.esa.int/archive/ - ts data has no ra or dec info
+- Gaia (used in search for analogs paper) - http://cdn.gea.esac.esa.int/Gaia/gdr1/gaia_source/csv/ - ts data has no ra or dec info
 - Tess (basis of planet hunters) - https://archive.stsci.edu/tess/bulk_downloads.html
 - National Radio Observatory - https://archive.nrao.edu/archive/advquery.jsp
 - https://exoplanetarchive.ipac.caltech.edu/cgi-bin/ICETimeSeriesViewer